-- Medical Payments: Medical Payments is an optional coverage that will cover ambulance rides, just like personal injury protection.
+- Medical payments: Medical payments (MedPay) is optional coverage that will pay for ambulance rides, just like personal injury protection.
 It is offered in states where PIP is not required or as a supplement to mandatory PIP coverage.

-- The Other Driver's Liability Coverage for Bodily Injury: If the other driver was deemed to be at fault in the accident, their bodily injury liability coverage will pay for your ambulance ride and other medical expenses.
+- The other driver's bodily injury liability coverage: If the other driver was deemed to be at fault for the accident, their bodily injury liability coverage will pay for your ambulance ride and other medical expenses.

-The different types of coverage often overlap with one another.
-For example, imagine you have $10,000 in PIP coverage and $100,000 in coverage for uninsured motorist bodily injury (UMBI) coverage. if you're in a serious accident with an uninsured driver and get a $15,000 medical bill, you can use $10,000 of PIP, and the remainder will be paid by your UMBI.
-Contrast this with collision and comprehensive coverages: In a typical car accident, only one or the other will apply to you.
+If you're in a serious accident with an uninsured driver and get a $15,000 medical bill, you can use $10,000 of PIP, and the remainder will be paid by your UMBI.

-The only way to determine the exact priority of payment for your situation is to consult with your own automobile and health insurance providers, as well as the other driver's insurer, if applicable.
+The only way to determine the exact priority of payment for your situation is to consult your insurance providers, as well as the other driver's insurer, if applicable.

 - Where you live